fraser182/Blu-Ray-Shop-Inventory/README.md

 [Local Host :4567](http://localhost:4567/)

-## What I Have Learned
+## What I Have Learned and Enjoyed
 From this CodeClan Solo Project
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-## Status
-Project is: _in progress_

-To-do list:
-* Add a search facility
-* Add a sort by genre facility (back end complete for this)
+* Implementing my first full-stack, RESTful, web app
+* Using TDD to make sure my functions are doing what they do
+* Combing Ruby with CSS to apply an if statement to styling outcomes (VERY FUN!)

 ## Parting Words
-I am open to improvements, so please let me know what you think [mailto](mailto: fraser182@icloud.com) - feel free to contact me!
+I am open to improvements, so please let me know what you think - feel free to contact me!